visit-dav/visit/src/doc/using_visit/Plots/PlotTypes/VolumePlot.rst

 Rays are traced from closest to farthest to allow for early ray termination which stops the sampling process when the pixel opacity gets above a certain threshold.
 This method of volume-rendering yields superior pictures at the cost of speed and memory use.

+If VisIt_ is built with `ANARI <https://www.khronos.org/api/index_2017/anari/>`_ support by using the ``-–anari`` option, there will be an additional rendering method (:numref:`Figure %s<anari_rendering_atts_window>`).
+Once ANARI Rendering is enabled, all volume rendering will be done with the vendor-specific ANARI back-end.
+Rendering details can be found in the back-end vendor's documentation.

 **Rendering Method: Serial Rendering** (:numref:`Figure %s<serial_rendering_atts_window>`).

 .. _serial_rendering_atts_window: